Scheduled MonumentsEnglandThe Mount: a motte and bailey castle

 What is The Mount: a motte and bailey castle?

-The Mount is a motte and bailey castle situated in Bedfordshire, England.
+The Mount is a motte and bailey castle located in Bedfordshire, England, and represents a significant example of Norman military architecture.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010116.

 Who is responsible for protecting The Mount: a motte and bailey castle?